Skip to main content

 Technical Analysis

-CVE-2025-54105 is a high-severity race condition vulnerability identified in the Microsoft Brokering File System component of Windows Server 2025, specifically affecting the Server Core installation (version 10.0.26100.0).
-The flaw arises from improper synchronization during concurrent execution of shared resources, classified under CWE-362 (Concurrent Execution using Shared Resource with Improper Synchronization).
-This race condition allows an authorized local attacker with low privileges to exploit the timing window to elevate their privileges on the affected system.
-The vulnerability impacts confidentiality, integrity, and availability, as successful exploitation can grant attackers elevated rights, potentially enabling them to execute arbitrary code, access sensitive data, or disrupt system operations.
-The CVSS v3.1 base score is 7.0, reflecting a high severity with attack vector limited to local access, requiring high attack complexity and low privileges but no user interaction.
-No known exploits are currently reported in the wild, and no official patches have been linked yet.
-The Server Core installation, often used in enterprise environments for its minimal footprint and reduced attack surface, is nonetheless vulnerable due to this synchronization flaw in a critical file system component.
-The vulnerability does not require user interaction but does require local access and some privileges, making it a significant concern for internal threat actors or compromised accounts.
+CVE-2025-54105 is a high-severity race condition vulnerability identified in the Microsoft Brokering File System component of Windows Server 2025, specifically affecting the Server Core installation version 10.0.26100.0.
+The vulnerability arises due to improper synchronization when concurrently accessing shared resources, classified under CWE-362 (Concurrent Execution using Shared Resource with Improper Synchronization).
+This flaw allows an authorized local attacker—someone with limited privileges on the affected system—to exploit the race condition to elevate their privileges.
+By manipulating the timing of operations on shared resources, the attacker can gain higher-level access rights, potentially leading to full system compromise.
+The vulnerability impacts confidentiality, integrity, and availability, as it can allow unauthorized access to sensitive data, modification of system configurations, and disruption of services.
+The CVSS v3.1 score is 7.0, reflecting a high severity level, with attack vector local (AV:L), requiring high attack complexity (AC:H), low privileges (PR:L), no user interaction (UI:N), and unchanged scope (S:U).
+No known exploits are currently reported in the wild, and no patches have yet been published.
+The vulnerability was reserved in mid-July 2025 and published in early September 2025, indicating recent discovery and disclosure.
+The Server Core installation is a minimalistic Windows Server configuration commonly used in enterprise environments for enhanced security and reduced attack surface, but this vulnerability undermines that security by allowing privilege escalation through a race condition in a core system component.

 Potential Impact